amitkumargoyal1990/Dominos-Pizza-Sales-Report/README.md

 ### Getting Started
 1. **Data Analysis with SQL:**
 The initial data analysis was conducted using SQL.
-The SQL scripts and queries used for data extraction, transformation, and loading can be found in the [sql_sales_analysis.sql] of this repository.

 2. **Creating Dashboards with Power BI:**
-The Power BI project file [Dominos_Pizza_Sales.pbix] contains the interactive dashboards.
+The Power BI project file contains the interactive dashboards.
 You can open and customize it with Power BI Desktop.

 ### Insights
 1. Busiest days and time